GEICO Skytypers Air Show Team

-Mark retired from the U.S. Navy in 2010 and joined the Warrior Flight Team, flying airshows for 10 years in the L-39 Albatross and raising funds to provide scholarships to veterans for flight training.
+Retiring after 20 years of service in the U.S. Navy, Mark joined the Warrior Flight Team.
+He flew air shows for 10 years performing in the L-39 Albatross and raised funds to provide scholarships to veterans for flight training.

 If the GEICO Skytypers didn’t winter their vintage planes in a hangar at the Republic Airport on Long Island, Frank Atria might never have become the SNJ expert he is today.
 That’s because Atria is a graduate of the Wilson Tech Aviation Maintenance program at the same airport.

 Along with some friends, Frank walked over to check out some cool old planes after class one day.
 He was so fascinated he asked the head of operations at the time if any help was needed.
 Frank started working part-time for the Skytypers as a mechanic’s helper before completing his education.